 Easy Greek Salmon Cooked in a Grill Pan

-I love salmon and I love Greek seasoning, so this Easy Greek Salmon Cooked in a Grill pan was winner for me!
+I love salmon and I love Greek seasoning, so this Easy Greek Salmon Cooked in a Grill Pan was winner for me!
 And this tasty salmon is low-carb, Keto, low-glycemic, gluten-free, dairy-free, and South Beach Diet friendly.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 (Easy Greek Salmon Cooked in a Grill Pan was updated with better photos and step-by-step directions, September 2014.)